instadeepai/jumanji/docs/environments/knapsack.md

 **Observation Spec**:

-- `problem` jax array (float32) of shape `(problem_size, 2)`, shows an array of weights/values of the items to be packed into the knapsack.
+- `problem` jax array (float32) of shape `(num_items, 2)`, shows an array of weights/values of the items to be packed into the knapsack.
 - `first_item`: jax array (int32), gives the index of the last item added.
 - `last_item`: jax array (int32), gives the index of the first item added.
-- `invalid_mask`: jax array (int8) of shape `(problem_size,)`, array of binary values denoting valid/invalid actions.
+- `action_mask`: jax array (bool) of shape `(num_items,)`, array of binary values denoting which items can be packed into the knapsack.

 ## Action
-Action space is an `Array` where each index corresponds to an item that can be packed next.
+Action space is a `DiscreteArray` of integer values in the range of [0, num_items-1].
+An action is the index of the item to pack next.

 ```
-action: [0, 0, 1, 0]  # Problem size of 4 items, choosing the 3rd item
+action: 2  # Problem consisting of 4 items, choosing item 2 (among items 0, 1, 2, 3).
 ```

 ## Reward